Quantum thermodynamics: Emergence of the dynamical version of the third law of thermodynamics

 This equation introduces the relation between the characteristic exponents $\zeta$ and $\alpha$.
-When $\zeta < 0$ then the bath is cooled to zero temperature in a finite time, which implies a valuation of the third law.
+When $\zeta < 0$ then the bath is cooled to zero temperature in a finite time, which implies a violation of the third law.
 It is apparent from the last equation, that the unattainability principle is more restrictive than the Nernst heat theorem.

 Typicality as a source of emergence of thermodynamic phenomena

 The basic idea of quantum typicality is that the vast majority of all pure states featuring a common expectation value of some generic observable at a given time will yield very similar expectation values of the same observable at any later time.
 This is meant to apply to Schrödinger type dynamics in high dimensional Hilbert spaces.
 As a consequence individual dynamics of expectation values are then typically well described by the ensemble average.

 Quantum ergodic theorem originated by John von Neumann is a strong result arising from the mere mathematical structure of quantum mechanics.
-The QET is a precise formulation of termed normal typicality, i.e. the statement that, for typical large systems, every initial wave function $\psi_0$ from an energy shell is ‘normal’: it evolves in such a way that $\psi_t$ for most t, is macroscopically equivalent to the micro-canonical density matrix.
+The QET is a precise formulation of termed normal typicality, i.e. the statement that, for typical large systems, every initial wave function $\psi_0$ from an energy shell is 'normal': it evolves in such a way that $\psi_t$ for most t, is macroscopically equivalent to the micro-canonical density matrix.